 He almost certainly talked it over thoroughly with His Father.

 Figs as a picture of Israel

-He had every authority to do what he did.
+He had every authority to do what He did.
 “The first Adam came to the fig tree for leaves, but the Second Adam looks for figs”, notes Spurgeon.
-Yeshua always knows exactly what he is doing, and he is slow to anger—always merciful and longsuffering.
+Jesus always knows exactly what He is doing, and He is slow to anger—always merciful and longsuffering.
 He never once lost control of his temper.
-Far from displaying unbridled wrath, he courageously defied the authorities under the authority of God, and provided us all with an escape from wrath as he continued on towards Calvary.
+Far from displaying unbridled wrath, He courageously defied the authorities under the authority of God, and provided us all with an escape from wrath as He continued on towards Calvary.